 The Sleeptracker® monitor system requires a 110v power outlet, Wi-Fi connected to the Internet and an iOS or Android phone or tablet.

-The Sleeptracker® app is compatible with the iPhone 5 or later running iOS10 or later.
+The Sleeptracker® app is compatible with the iPhone's running iOS11 or later.

 The Sleeptracker® app is compatible with Android phones running OS 6.0 or later.